publiccodenet/about/GOVERNANCE.md

 ## New content and changes into the `develop` branch

-Every change and new feature can be accepted into the `develop` branch by any director that did not open that pull request.
+Every change and new feature should be made towards the `develop` branch.
+Staff at the Foundation for Public Code will review the pull request and it can be accepted by any director that did not open that pull request.

 ## Publishing changes from `develop` to `main`